What is a Bad Credit Score for Business Loans?

 - Poor: 300-579.

-As you can see, a bad or poor credit score is 579 and below.
+As you can see, a bad or poor credit score is one that is 579 or below.
 However, some lenders might consider FICO scores up to 670 as risky.

 Each lender creates its own credit score scale.
 Some might set a cutoff at 650, while others go as low as 500.